Forecasting Intraday Power Output by a Set of PV Systems using Recurrent Neural Networks and Physical Covariates: Related Work

-A convolutional encoder is tested by Wen et al. in the context of their multi-horizon quantile forecaster \cite{wen_multi-horizon_2018}.
+A convolutional encoder was tested by Wen et al. in the context of their multi-horizon quantile forecaster \cite{wen_multi-horizon_2018}.
 Instead of forecasting probabilistic model parameters, this model directly forecasts quantiles in a non-parametric fashion.
 However, it suffers from the quantile crossing problem: forecasted values may have ranks inconsistent with the quantile they are attached too. \cite{gasthaus_probabilistic_2019} is another alternative to DeepAR.
-Similarly to \cite{wen_multi-horizon_2018}, it does not rely on probability distribution outputs, and implements conditional quantile functions using regression splines instead.
-Spline parameters are fit using a neural network directly minimizing the Continuous Ranked Probability Score (CRPS) \cite{gneiting_calibrated_2005}, which is then used as a loss function.
-This results in a more flexible output distribution, and an alternative to other flexible schemes (e.g. mixture of distributions in the context of \cite{salinas_deepar_2020}).
+Similarly to \cite{wen_multi-horizon_2018}, it does not rely on probability distribution outputs, and rather implements conditional quantile functions using regression splines.
+Spline parameters are fit using a neural network that directly minimizes the Continuous Ranked Probability Score (CRPS) \cite{gneiting_calibrated_2005}, which is then used as a loss function.
+This results in a more flexible output distribution, and is an alternative to other flexible schemes (e.g., mixture of distributions in the context of \cite{salinas_deepar_2020}).
 However, it currently\footnote{Checked on 21 June 2023} lacks a publicly available implementation.

-Multivariate forecasting consists in modelling and forecasting multiple time series simultaneously, by contrast to univariate forecasting.
+Multivariate forecasting consists of modelling and forecasting multiple time series simultaneously, in contrast to univariate forecasting.
 The seminal way to achieve this, is with the Vector AutoRegression (VAR) model, which is an extension of the linear autoregressive model to multiple variables \cite{stock2016}.
-As this model has hard time dealing with many variables (e.g., items in the retail domain), neural network-based models such as DeepVAR were designed as an alternative \cite{salinas_high-dimensional_2019}.
+As this model finds it difficult to deal with many variables (e.g., items in the retail domain), neural network-based models such as DeepVAR were designed as an alternative \cite{salinas_high-dimensional_2019}.
 It can be thought of as a multivariate extension to \cite{salinas_deepar_2020}.
-DeepVAR models interaction between time series, e.g., as resulting from causality or combined effects.
+DeepVAR models interaction between time series, e.g., as it results from causality or combined effects.
 It uses a Copula model, which models interactions between time series, and elegantly copes with time series of varying magnitude, alleviating the need for an explicit scaling mechanism.
 A single multivariate state variable underlying a LSTM model is used for all time series.
-They also define a low-rank parametrization, which opens the possibility to deal with a very large number of time series.
+The authors also define a low-rank parametrization, which opens the possibility of dealing with a very large number of time series.